Stable housing is the cornerstone

 with AIDS (HOPWA)

 Started in July 1995, this HUD funded program is administered through the Department of Planning.
-It provides rental assistance and case management supports for individuals living with HIV/AIDS in 80 units throughout Westchester.
+It provides rental assistance and case management supports for individuals living with HIV/AIDS in 80 units throughout the county.
+Lifting Up Westchester is now the major HOPWA provider in Westchester.

-In 2015, in partnership with the Department of Social Services and four other housing providers, Lifting Up Westchester initiated a Permanent Supportive Housing program for 90+ men, women and families who meet HUD’s definition of chronic homelessness by assisting them to find apartments throughout Westchester and providing them with rental assistance and case management supports.
+In 2015, in partnership with the Department of Social Services and four other housing providers, Lifting Up Westchester initiated a Permanent Supportive Housing program for 90+ men, women and families.
+Turning Point assists them in finding apartments throughout Westchester and providing them with ongoing rental assistance and case management supports.

 Our Location & Hours